Raul Zamudio

 West Orange Public Library, New Jersey

-Centrum Cultura Zamek, Leisnica, Poland
+Centrum Cultura Zamek, Wroclaw, Poland

 Seoul Museum of History, Korea